JackDougherty/jackbikes/_pages/minivan-camper.md

 To be clear, we are *not* a tall family (I'm only 5' 6"), so we fit better inside smaller spaces.
 Initially, that was another reason why we leaned toward the minivan camper.
 But during our design phase, we intentionally tested it on taller people, such as a certain boyfriend who is 6'4", and found that it still worked.
 So while a larger van makes sense if you're really tall and spend lots of time inside of it, preferably standing up, consider whether a minivan camper still works for long-weekend trips where you plan to spend most of your time outdoors in spring-summer-fall.

 ## Ventilation and Insulation
 We designed the minivan camper for long weekend trips during the warmer spring-summer-fall seasons, primarily in the Northeastern US.
-So far, we've slept in the minivan for a total of 6 nights for several weekends in April and May (including several cold nights), and we've been satisfied with these ventilation and insulation solutions:
+So far, we've slept in the minivan for a total of 10 nights (including cold weekends in April, and warm weekends in July), and we've been satisfied with these ventilation and insulation solutions:

 - window screens as described in [Shen Ye's YouTube video](https://youtu.be/J1Rj_3LjVMw)
 - a [6" variable-speed fan with USB rechargeable battery and wrap-around legs](https://www.amazon.com/Flexible-Portable-Handheld-360°Rotatable-treadmill/dp/B0885ZP6FG)